alviser/mitch/README.md

 * notice the detective icon near the address bar

 ### step 3: perform navigation
-* browse the website as much as you want, expecially excercising security critical operations (change password, add friends, whatever... )
+* browse the website as much as you want, expecially excercising security critical operations (change password, add friends, whatever... ).
+A red exclamation mark on the detective icon means it is collecting data.

 ### step 4: save labelled navigation
 * click on the detective icon